awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

     Within the entry for each individual metric, you may optionally specify one or both of the following:
     + **rename** – Specifies a different name for this metric\.
     + **unit** – Specifies the unit to use for this metric, overriding the default unit for the metric\.
-The unit you specify must be a valid CloudWatch metric unit, as listed in the `Unit` description in [MetricDatum](http://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_MetricDatum.html)
+The unit you specify must be a valid CloudWatch metric unit, as listed in the `Unit` description in [MetricDatum](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_MetricDatum.html)\.
   + **metrics\_collection\_interval** – Optional\.
 Specifies how often to collect the processes metrics, overriding the global `metrics_collection_interval` specified in the `agent` section of the configuration file\.

     This is specified in seconds\.
 For example, specifying 10 sets metrics to be collected every 10 seconds, and setting it to 300 specifies metrics to be collected every 5 minutes\.

     If you set this value below 60 seconds, each metric is collected as a high\-resolution metric\.
 For more information, see [High\-Resolution Metrics](publishingMetrics.md#high-resolution-metrics)\.
   + **append\_dimensions** – Optional\.
 Additional dimensions to use for only the process metrics\.
 If you specify this field, it is used in addition to dimensions specified in the `append_dimensions` field that is used for all types of metrics collected by the agent\.
++ **statsd** – Optional\.
+Specifies that you want to retrieve custom metrics using the StatsD protocol\.
+The CloudWatch agent acts as a daemon for the protocol\.
+You use any standard StatsD client to send the metrics to the CloudWatch agent\.
+For more information, see [Retrieve Custom Metrics with StatsD ](CloudWatch-Agent-custom-metrics-statsd.md)\.

-The following is an example of a `metrics` section for a Linux server:
+The following is an example of a `metrics` section for a Linux server\.
+In this example, three CPU metrics, three netstat metrics, and three process metrics are collected, and the agent is set up to receive additional metrics from a collectd client\.

 ```
   "metrics": {
     "metrics_collected": {
+      "collectd": {},
       "cpu": {
         "resources": [
           "*"